arbor-sim/arbor/doc/py_recipe.rst

     .. attribute:: delay

         The delay time of the connection [ms].
+Must be positive.

     An example of a connection reads as follows: